emschimmel/BrainPi/README.md

 For every call we need to provide a DeviceToken and eighter an image of a face or a token.

 # Install:
+1. pip install opencv, thrift, python-consul, dnspython, statsd, pyowm, hvac, thrift_json
-Thrift/generate-sources.sh
+2. Thrift/generate-sources.sh

-#Start
+# Start
-if docker: ./SetupDevEnv/run_docker.sh
+1. if docker: ./SetupDevEnv/run_docker.sh
 else: consul agent -dev
-./start_all.sh
+2. ./start_all.sh

-#Stop
+# Stop
-if docker: ./SetupDevEnv/stop_docker.sh
+1. if docker: ./SetupDevEnv/stop_docker.sh
-./kill_all.sh
+2. ./kill_all.sh

-pip install opencv, thrift, python-consul, dnspython, statsd, pyowm, hvac, thrift_json